By fostering the art of creative writing, the mission of Inprint is to inspire readers and writers in Houston.

 Literary performance programs—such as the Inprint Margarett Root Brown Reading Series, now in its 34th season, which has presented more than 350 celebrated writers from 28 countries, including winners of 56 Pulitzer Prizes, 53 National Book Awards, and 7 Nobel Prizes; Cool Brains!
 Inprint Readings for Young People, a family-friendly reading series presenting the nation’s top middle-grade authors; the Inprint Poetry Buskers, spreading the joy of poetry by writing poems on demand on typewriters at events throughout the city; and collaborations with local and national organizations.

-Support for the next generation of literary writers, including close to $3 million to date in Inprint fellowships, juried prizes, and other direct support for graduate students at the renowned University of Houston Creative Writing Program, writers who go on to publish books, win awards, serve as educators, and enrich the cultural life of Houston and other communities nationwide.
+Support for the next generation of literary writers, including $3 million to date in Inprint fellowships, juried prizes, and other direct support for graduate students at the renowned University of Houston Creative Writing Program, writers who go on to publish books, win awards, serve as educators, and enrich the cultural life of Houston and other communities nationwide.

 1520 West Main